dgc-ku/dgc-ku.github.io/README.md

 # Hey!
 I'm Daniel
 <img src="/assets/images/daniels_headshot.png" alt='image' width='250' height='250'>

 Welcome to my portfolio page!
-The project title names are hyperlinked to the report and code on GitHub!
+Project title names with red text are hyperlinked to the report and code on GitHub!
 ## Education
 Candidate for B.S. in Data Science, Minor in Mathematics | Northeastern University (_May 2027_)